mguiagous/oci-blog-fast-tracking-apcertif/README.md

 ```
 display_name_prefix = "AP-LAB01-1"
 ```
-**Note:** The `oci_regions` map variable (see `variables.tf` below) is used to compute the 3 letters representing each OCI region (`IAD` for Ashburn, `PHX` for Phoenix, etc.).
-The region abbreviation is computed from that map variable.
-However, you need to populate the map by adding your region's identifier and mapped abbreviations.
+**Note:** The `oci_regions` map variable (see `variables.tf` below) is used to compute the 3 letters KEYs representing each OCI region (`IAD` for Ashburn, `PHX` for Phoenix, etc.).
+The region key is pulled from that map variable.
+However, it would help if you populated the map by adding your region's identifier and mapped keys.

 ### 4. Virtual Cloud Network (VCN)
 There are two options for creating the lab Virtual Cloud Network (VCN) to be used as the main resources under which all other resources will be created (VM, Subnets, NSG, etc.):